wcerfgba/jpreston.xyz/beetroot-oat-lentil-burgers.md

 modified_at: '2021-05-22'
 ---

-I have finally perfected my burger recipe.
+I have finally perfected my burger [[recipe]].
 The key is to ensure the final mixture is not too moist -- in the past I have cooked the lentils in too much water and this created a very wet burger mix, making the burgers too crumbly once cooked.

 To make 8 burgers, combine: